microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 enum class PSVLinAlgThreadMatrixVectorMultiplyFlag : uint8_t {
   None = 0,
+  // If neither MatrixTransposed or MatrixNonMulOptimalLayout is set, the matrix
+  // is only loaded from MulOptimal layout.
-  // MatrixTransposed: The matrix is loaded from MulOptimalTranspose layout.
+  // MatrixTransposed: The matrix is loaded from MulOptimalTransposed layout.
   MatrixTransposed = 1 << 0,
   // MatrixNonMulOptimalLayout: The matrix is loaded from a non-MulOptimal
   // layout.